br-ai-ns-institute/ascend-utils/README.md

 ### Usage

 #### Setting docker container
-You should use the variable `CONTAINER` to set it to the desired docker container.
+You should use the `Makefile` variable [`CONTAINER`](https://github.com/br-ai-ns-institute/ascend-utils/blob/main/Makefile#L17) to set it to the desired docker container.
 Use the standard docker commands to see which containers are available.
 You can download your own image from [Ascendhub](https://ascendhub.huawei.com/#/index), and create your own container, for usage with this scropt.